jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

 # The solution

-What I found does work to to pass IPV6 tunnel traffic on both Bell's network, and with through the GigaHub router, is [PPPoE passthrough](https://forum.bell.ca/t5/Internet/Using-PPPoE-and-DMZ-Advanced-DMZ-for-Bridge-Mode-use-of-3rd/m-p/705).
+What I found does work to pass IPV6 tunnel traffic through the GigaHub router, and through Bell's network, is [PPPoE passthrough](https://forum.bell.ca/t5/Internet/Using-PPPoE-and-DMZ-Advanced-DMZ-for-Bridge-Mode-use-of-3rd/m-p/705).

 The solution I settled on was a dedicated